mingwen1989/java_bandtracker/README.md

 $ psql bandtracker < bandtracker.sql
 ```

-Navigate back to the directory where this repository has been cloned and run gradle:
+Navigate back to the directory where this repository was cloned and run gradle:
 ```
 $ gradle run
 ```